Local, state, and federal laws

 - The rent is not substantially less than fair market value for the property or unit, unless reduced by Federal, State, or local subsidy.
 735 ILCS 5/9-121(c).

-The court file relating to a forcible entry and detainer action brought against a tenant who would have lawful possession of the premises but for the foreclosure on the property, or a bona fide lease holder, shall be sealed pursuant to Section 15-1701.
+The court file relating to an eviction action brought against a tenant who would have lawful possession of the premises but for the foreclosure on the property, or a bona fide lease holder, shall be sealed pursuant to Section 15-1701.

 Residents of Chicago may be afforded additional protections under the Residential Landlord and Tenant Ordinance (RLTO) and Keep Chicago Renting Ordinance (KCRO).